Published Oct 10, 2017

 Not Just a Trend

 The efficiency of DevOps has proven the staying power of integrating development and deployment departments.
-It’s now more than just a trendy way of restructuring your work flow; it’s a precedent to which your clients are holding you to.
+It’s now more than just a trendy way of restructuring your workflow; it’s a precedent to which your clients are holding you.

 If you’re not able to deliver quality software at DevOps speed and quality, your competitors will outperform you.
 This cements DevOps as the standard development and deployment practice for the coming years.

 If you’re not entirely convinced about the significant effect of properly-executed DevOps, consider these specific outcomes.

 Related to the Agile concept of “deliver working software incrementally,” the idea behind continuous software delivery is to keep your solutions relevant and to reduce the amount of time spent on deployment.

 The first part – relevance – has to do with the rapidly-changing needs of clients.
 As markets evolve in unexpected ways, it’s crucial to be able to react to changes quickly with rapid deployment.

 The second part-time spent on deployment – is a more straightforward way to save time for your development and operations teams.
 By adopting an automated development cycle and deployment solution, your team can avoid the repetitive aspects of deployment and use that time to work on more innovative solutions to the problems on the horizon.

 The beautiful thing about bringing developers and operations people together is the need to clarify details about deployment systems.

 To get deployment and business people involved in the development process, laying out the program architecture in a detailed visual format is a great communication tool.
 In doing so, developers themselves often find important oversights or flaws in the system architecture.